aigarskadikis/zabbix-debug/README.md

-# Troubleshoot performance problems of Zabbix application layer
+# Performance problems of Zabbix

 ## DB performance, performance with "history syncer"